Paul London: Teaming with Brian Kendrick (2005–2008)

-On February 2, London and Kendrick suffered a non-title loss to the rookie team Deuce 'n Domino.
-A further tag team match loss and a singles loss for Kendrick to Deuce led to a championship match at No Way Out, in which London and Kendrick were victorious.
-They retained the championship against MNM on SmackDown! on March 23, and then retained the championship against Deuce 'n Domino again on April 13, after Deuce 'n Domino were disqualified.
+On the February 2 episode of SmackDown!, London and Kendrick suffered a non-title loss to the rookie team Deuce 'n Domino.
+A further tag team match loss and a singles loss for Kendrick to Deuce led to a championship match at No Way Out on February 18, in which London and Kendrick were victorious.
+They retained the championship against MNM on the March 23 episode of SmackDown!, and then retained the championship against Deuce 'n Domino again on the April 13 episode of SmackDown!, after Deuce 'n Domino were disqualified.
 In a rematch the following week on the April 20 episode of SmackDown!, London and Kendrick lost the WWE Tag Team Championship to Deuce 'n Domino.
-During the match London missed a moonsault from the ring apron to the floor kayfabe injuring his ribs, leaving Kendrick to battle Deuce 'n Domino alone.
+During the match London missed a moonsault from the ring apron to the floor (kayfabe) injuring his ribs, leaving Kendrick to battle Deuce 'n Domino alone.
 London and Kendrick's reign was the longest in the championship's history at 331 days until it was surpassed by The New Day in 2016.
 Selling his storyline injured ribs, London was absent from physical action until the May 11 episode of SmackDown!, when he defeated Domino in singles competition.
-London and Kendrick unsuccessfully competed for the titles on June 1 in a triple threat tag team match, which also involved Regal and Taylor, and lost a rematch on June 15 in a standard tag team match.
+London and Kendrick unsuccessfully competed for the titles on the June 1 episode of SmackDown! in a triple threat tag team match, which also involved Regal and Taylor, and lost a rematch on the June 15 episode of SmackDown! in a standard tag team match.

-Both London and Kendrick were drafted to the Raw brand on June 17, 2007, during the Supplemental Draft.
+Both London and Kendrick were drafted to the Raw brand on June 17, during the Supplemental Draft.
 They won their debut match on Raw against The World's Greatest Tag Team on June 18.
 Throughout July and August, they wrestled against The World's Greatest Tag Team and Lance Cade and Trevor Murdoch on Raw, and on September 3, they won a number one contender's match for Cade and Murdoch's World Tag Team Championship.
 At a house show in South Africa on September 5, London and Kendrick defeated Cade and Murdoch to win the World Tag Team Championship, only to lose it back in a rematch three days later.
 At the end of 2007, he was inactive due to a foot injury.
 London returned on the February 4, 2008, episode of Raw, when he and Kendrick lost to the team of Carlito and Santino Marella.
 On the March 17 episode of Raw, London and Kendrick faced Umaga in a handicap match.
 During the match, Kendrick walked out and left London to get pinned; no dissension came of the incident, and London and Kendrick continued to team together.
 They unsuccessfully challenged Hardcore Holly and Cody Rhodes for the World Tag Team Championship on May 26.